-The objective of this course is to build an understanding of equations as conditions and the use of variables to generalize.
+Builds an understanding of equations as conditions and the use of variables to generalize.
 We will work extensively with identifying conditions that may be represented numerically and with solving linear equations.
 Grading: Credit/No Credit.
 Course Rotation: All Semesters.

 0913 - Elementary Algebra - 3 credit hours